 After Your Concussion

-It’s a good idea to let employers, teachers, coaches, and family members know what’s happened, so they can understand and help you deal with any challenges that arise, whether it’s patience with mild forgetfulness or accommodating the need to take frequent rest breaks.
+It’s a good idea to let employers, teachers, coaches, and family members know what’s happened, so they can help you deal with any challenges that arise, whether it’s patience with mild forgetfulness or accommodating the need for frequent rest breaks.

 All in the Game

 You don’t have to lose consciousness to have a concussion.
 If a concussion is sports-related, the injured player should always be evaluated by a health professional.